linq2js/usestable/packages/usestable/readme.md

 });
 ```

-You totally archive same goal with useStable() hook
+You totally archive all above things with useStable() hook

 ```js
 import { useStable } from "usestable";